Skip to main content

 Update: autumn 2022

 A new SIS release (2.4.0) has been published before the yearly CLARIN meeting.
 No new release of recommendations has been published, because the minimal modifications of the content of the database do not warrant a new release.
-The CSC and the Centres committees are planning a joint action aiming at showcasing how a centre can update its information in the SIS.
+The SIC and the Centres committees are planning a joint action aiming at showcasing how a centre can update its information in the SIS.

 Update: autumn 2023